johnfanv2/LenovoLegionLinux/README.md

 sudo dkms remove -m LenovoLegionLinux -v 1.0.0 reboot
 ```

+### Permanently Patching the Kernel
+This is only useful for advanced users that build there own kernel.
+A automatically generated patch is provided on the
+release page whenver a stable milestone has been reached: [Releases]( https://github.com/johnfanv2/LenovoLegionLinux/releases)

 ## :octocat: Initial Usage Testing
 Please note:
 - Please test in the given order; try to fix a failed text before going to the next.